manna-delivery/prometheus-ecs-config-reloader/README.md

 # Prometheus ECS Config Reloader

-Side car service for Prometheus Server running in ECS that pull configurations from AWS SSM Parameter Store and reload the configuration files
+Side car service for Prometheus Server / Exporters running in ECS that pull configurations from AWS SSM Parameter Store / S3 and reload the configuration files

 ## Motivation